-C. H. WINNEFELD
+C. H. WINNEFELD DOVER, N. J.

-I didn't think it possible for artist Tom Shoemaker to get into my house without my seeing him, but I swear he painted my daughter's room for the February cover of THE ELKS MAGA-ZINE.
+I didn't think it possible for artist Tom Shoemaker to get into my house without my seeing him, but I swear he painted my daughter's room for the February cover of The Elks Maga-ZINE.
 I wonder how many others think the same thing.
 Three cheers for that cover painting!
 KENOSHA, WIS.
 L. O. WELLS

 I have read all of the small business articles with interest as they appeared in THE ELKS MAGAZINE, and have found them so timely and to the point that I will keep them to read again and again.
-As you have pointed out, there are a great many small businessmen among the Elks.
+As you have pointed out, there are a As you are a great many small businessmen among the Elks.
 I believe this series of articles is one of the greatest contributions you could have made to the individual Elk who reads the Magazine.